 - Connector does not bundle Spark and Hadoop related binaries within its jar.
 This means your production system must have spark and hadoop installed.

-Download the Spark connector's
+Download and install the Spark connector's

 Download appropriate version 3.x of the connector if you are using Apache Spark 3.0.x, and version 2.x if you are using Apache Spark 2.4.x (not including 2.4.8).

 .jar package from the Aerospike Enterprise Downloads site.

 Add the .jar package to your application's environment

 You can do this in either of these ways:

 - If you plan to create a batch job or address the challenges of real-time business insights by leveraging the streaming job, write a Scala, Java, or Python application by following the interactive code in the Jupyter notebooks.
 Specify the downloaded JAR as a dependency.
 Once your Spark application is ready, submit it to the Spark cluster using either

 spark-shell.
 See Submitting Applications in the Spark documentation for detailed information.

 If you plan to create a Jupyter notebook that uses the Spark connector, add the JAR path to the environment variables.